After 40 witnesses and 43 days of testimony, here's what we learned at Trump’s civil fraud trial

 The trial has offered fresh insight into Trump’s finances, his dealings with lenders, his aspiration to be an NFL owner, and some of the fuzzy math — mistaken or intentional — at issue in the case.

-The trial also gave a glimpse of Trump’s political and legal strategies as his court and campaign calendars increasingly overlap.
+The trial also gave a glimpse of the Republican 2024 presidential front-runner's political and legal strategies as his court and campaign calendars increasingly overlap.
 The first of his four criminal trials is scheduled for March.

-One thing is clear: So far, Trump's legal woes aren't denting his standing in the Republican presidential race.
-He remains the front-runner by a wide margin in national and early-state polls.
+So far, Trump's legal woes aren't denting his standing in the Republican presidential race.
+He leads by a wide margin in national and early-state polls.
 In fact, his lead is stronger than it was before his first criminal indictment in March.

 Here are some other things we learned from the trial: